Best Practices for Lab Workflow and Research Data Management

 Labs, academic and industrial, need to analyze the data they gather and generate during research work.
-The amount of data that is created, gathered and processed is growing at a rapid rate, and it is becoming quite difficult to handle.
-The Data is stored on external servers, and its size can be in access of terabytes.
+The amount of data that is created, gathered and processed is growing at a rapid rate, and research data management is becoming quite difficult.
+The data is stored on external servers, and its size can be in excess of terabytes.

 Today’s instruments come with analytical capabilities to perform complex experiments and calculations.
 However, gone are the days where you can use the results obtained from these instruments on a simple piece of paper, as the results contain vast amounts of data.
 Even analyzing via excel sheets is not realistic anymore.
 Raw data can be captured straight from the instruments and tools, afterward stored together with the interpreted results, figures, and annotations from the analysis of the data.
 Today, most instruments, offer built-in data analysis tools.
 If your data is in standard form, using the instrument’s software for analysis will work for you.
 However, usually, the data that is generated is not in a standard form, and it will require analysis, processing, and calculations using individual scripts and algorithms using specialized tools like R and Python programming languages to help you sort through your data and generate useful data.

 According to the R website, R is an open source language and environment for statistical computing and graphics.
 R provides a wide variety of statistical (linear and nonlinear modeling, classical statistical tests, time-series analysis, classification, clustering, etc.) and graphical techniques, and is highly extensible.
 Various R programming packages allow researchers to analyze genomic data and facilitate the inclusion of biological metadata in the analysis( literature data from PubMed, annotation data from Entrez genes).

 Once the analysis process is done, the outcome figures are shared with the researchers.
 Saving the analyzed data and its results can be a challenge due to its vast amount and size.